Skip to main content

 Long LAsting BATtery

-During the first reporting period, the cost and cyclability KPIs (Key Performance Indicators) have been reached to 100% decrease and 90% increase, respectively.
-3800 cycles at 100% DoD at 1C-rate have been obtained for 8Ah cells coupled with 30% reduction in cost reaching an estimated price of 0.055/kWh/cycle a value very close to the objective of 0.05/kWh/cycle defined by the EU for 2030.
+During the first period, the cost and cyclability were decreased and increased, respectively.
+3800 cycles at 100% DoD at 1C-rate have been obtained for 8Ah cells coupled with 30% reduction in cost reaching an estimated price of 0.055/kWh/cycle a value very close to the objective of EU’s objective for 2030.
 A reduction of 25% in the life span as a result of upscaling the cell capacity from 8Ah to 100Ah has been concluded which could permit to develop cells/modules of 100Ah for the 5 usecases in LOALABAT, able to reach the requirements in terms of longevity for stationary applications. i. e.
 6 years service without replacement, representing approximately more than 2200 cycles.
 Design finalization of four battery packs including BMS and safety functions for the user power interface have been developed with 10kWh and 2.5kWk battery pack design for each demo case of the project.
 A good balancing has been demonstrated for modules of 1.25kWh/KW as well as a high power efficiency.
 The safety/abuse tests performed on 100Ah cells and modules (1.25kWh/kW) proves the RNZB a highly safe and robust technology.

-During the second reporting, the performance of cyclability has continued to improve, reaching 3800 cycles at 100% DoD at 1C rate while the reduction of cost has kept constant.
-The first battery packs of 2.5kWh and 7.5kWh with integration of sensors and BMS have been tested and delivered with operating instructions and safety sheet to UNIGE.
-Two other large battery packs of 7.5kWh are in testing stage before delivery.
+During the second reporting, the first battery packs of with integration of sensors and BMS have been tested and delivered with operating instructions and safety sheet to one of the project endusers.
+The studies on the membranes were accomplished, by providing interesting results on ageing mechanism of the membranes, and proposing synthesis routes for new membranes.
 The preliminary test results indicate a recycling efficiency which meets the target set for the project and demonstrates a high initial potential for recycling of Ni-Zn batteries.
 Positive outcome of recycling stage signifies a step forward in the development of sustainable and environmentally friendly practices for Ni-Zn battery disposal and resource recovery.
-The Life Cycle Analysis study conclude that the NiZn has values for Global Warming and Cumulative Demand between LIB and LAB while being very close to the LIB figures.
-The Life Cycle Cost Analysis results are interesting since they highlights the economic viability of NiZn batteries.
-Compared to LIB and LAB, it has been concluded that the cheapest battery of all is NiZn.
+The Life Cycle Analysis studies conclude that the NiZn has values for Global Warming and Cumulative Demand between Lithium Ion Battery and Lead Acid Battery while being very close to the Lithium Ion Battery figures.
+The Life Cycle Cost Analysis results highlights the economic viability of NiZn batteries.
+Compared to Lithium Ion Battery and Lead Acid Battery, it has been concluded that the cheapest battery of all is NiZn.

 LOLABAT project carried out by SUNERGY and the project partners brings to Europe a scientific advance on Rechargeable Nickel Zinc Battery technology with Intellectual Properties Rights to protect these improvements on a Zn-based technology identified as a promising new battery for stationary applications.
 The results obtained by LOLABAT project are clearly beyond the state of the art concerning the NiZn battery.
 Despite these results, the establishment of industrial production in Europe has not yet started, implying a delay compared to developments in the USA and China.
 However, the Rechargeable Nickel Zinc technology developed in LOLABAT could be considered as a replacement for NiCd battery with extra advantages: more performant, more environmentally friendly, cleaner, safer and cheaper.
 The results of the LOLABAT project are likely to change the hierarchy among the main battery systems, namely lithium-ion, lead-acid, NiCd and NiMH, producing a remarkable impact in this area.
 The NiZn developed during LOLABAT project is specifically designed to address the requirements of the stationary energy storage applications, to propose a better solution than Lithium-Ion Battery and Lead Acid Battery in this field.
 The rechargeable NiZn is a battery technology of the future, especially for stationary applications which necessarily require no compromise in terms of safety and environmental impact.
 The global hierarchy for this new technology is not yet fixed, which makes NiZn is a great opportunity to develop a European battery value chain for Battery Energy Storage Systems.